gigasquid/gigasquid.github.io/source/_posts/2019-08-30-focus-on-the-discriminator.markdown

 ```

-Until then, here is a picture of Otto the cat in a basket to keep you going.
+Until then, here is a picture of the cat in a basket to keep you going.

 ![Otto in basket](https://live.staticflickr.com/65535/48647579433_ce703809fa_z.jpg)